-The default format for output is YAML, but you can select JSON, XML, or CBOR instead with --format/-f.
+The default format for output is YAML, but you can select JSON, XML, CBOR, or MessagePack instead with --format/-f.
 Note that Clout in JSON may lose some type information (e.g. JSON doesn’t distinguish XML output uses a bespoke structure for maps and lists, which also must be specially consumed.
 For YAML you can add the additional

 --strict/-y flag to output a stricter YAML, which adds scalar type tags (such as